-- Recommit to the principles and practices of joint working to ensure communities and countries benefit from the total work of the United Nations system to deliver on the UNAIDS 2016-2021 Strategy by strengthening Cosponsor ownership and reaffirming the role of the Secretariat, by: - a.
-Retaining the critical roles performed by the Secretariat, both globally and at country level.
-Roles include leadership, agenda setting and advocacy, coordination and convening of the United Nations and other partners to ensure coherence, supporting generation of strategic information, monitoring and evaluation of initiatives across the response and mutual accountability. - b.
-Reaffirming the principles of cosponsorship, including the integration of HIV into their core work. - c.
+- a.
+Retaining the critical roles performed by the Secretariat both globally and at country level.
+These include leadership, agenda setting and advocacy; coordination and convening of the UN and other partners to ensure coherence; supporting generation of strategic information, monitoring and evaluation of initiatives across the response; and mutual accountability. - Reaffirming the principles of Cosponsorship, including the integration of HIV into their core work. - c.
 Strengthening staff competencies within the Secretariat that facilitate joint working.
 At country level, Secretariat functions should primarily entail political leadership, coordination, advocacy, strategic information, monitoring and accountability, which would ultimately better facilitate Cosponsors to fulfil their mandates.
-Where Cosponsors are unable to play their role within the Division of Labour, the Secretariat should step in on an interim basis while a more sustainable solution is identified.
-A protocol will need to be developed in the context of the compact outlined below. - Improved opportunities for secondments or short-term staff exchanges between the UNAIDS Secretariat and Cosponsors and among Cosponsors to ensure overall strengthening of the Joint Programme and promote joint working. - 7.
-Enhance multi-stakeholder debate and consensus on actionoriented policy recommendations through a forum that systematically engages a broad group of stakeholders in deep reviews of the UNAIDS 2016-2021 Strategy.
+Where Cosponsors are unable to play their role within the Division of Labour, the Secretariat should step in on an interim basis while a more sustainable solution is identified-for which a protocol will need to be developed in the context of the compact outlined below. - d.
+Improved opportunities for secondments or short-term staff exchanges between the UNAIDS Secretariat and Cosponsors and among Cosponsors to ensure overall strengthening of the Joint Programme and promote joint working. - Enhance multistakeholder debate and consensus on actionoriented policy recommendations through a forum that systematically engages a broad group of stakeholders in deep reviews of the UNAIDS Strategy - a.
+The UNAIDS Board should establish a partnership forum comprised of experts and thought leaders from a range of stakeholders-including Member States, multilateral and bilateral institutions, global initiatives and non-state actors, including civil society, implementing organizations, academia, foundations and the private sector-charged with taking a "deep dive" into the result areas of the UNAIDS Strategy and providing advice and action-oriented policy recommendations in the form of a "state of the result

-- The PCB should establish a partnership forum a. comprised of experts and thought leaders from a range of stakeholders-including Member States, multilateral and bilateral institutions, global initiatives and non-state actors such as civil society, implementing organizations, academia, foundations and the private sector-charged with taking a deep dive into the result areas of the UNAIDS 2016-2021 Strategy and providing advice and action-oriented policy recommendations in the form of a state of the result area report submitted to the PCB.
-The forum could be co-chaired by the PCB Chair and an alternating stakeholder.
-Such a forum could have regional level counterparts to focus on regional issues.
+- area" report submitted to the Board.
+The forum could be co-chaired by the UNAIDS Board chair and an alternating stakeholder.
+Such a forum could have regional-level counterparts focused on regional issues.
 Efforts must be made to minimize the additional costs of the establishment and functioning of the partnership forum to ensure value for money. - b.
-In line with the modus operandi of the PCB, the UNAIDS Executive Director may grant observer status to all relevant stakeholders, including foundations, to participate and speak in PCB meetings.
-The PCB should consider ways to enrich the participation of these stakeholders as constituency voices, while also ensuring that conflicts of interest are avoided.
+In line with the Modus Operandi of the UNAIDS Board, the UNAIDS Executive Director may grant observer status to all relevant stakeholders, including foundations, to participate and speak in UNAIDS Board meetings.
+The UNAIDS Board should consider ways to enrich the participation of these stakeholders as "constituency voices" while also ensuring that conflicts of interest are avoided.
 This broader engagement should be reviewed after two years to assess its added value. - c.
-Encourage Member States to include representatives of stakeholders that are currently under-represented in their delegations to the PCB.
+In addition, encourage Member States to include in their delegations to the UNAIDS Board representatives of stakeholders that are currently under-represented.